botpress/modules/packages/botpress-wit/README.md

 Events will have a `wit` property populated with the extracted `entities` and the `context`.

+**Tip:** Use this mode if you want to handle the conversation flow yourself and only want to extract entities from incoming text.
+This is great for programmers.

 ```js
 bp.hear({'wit.entities.intent[0].value': 'weather'}, (event, next) => {
   console.log('>> Weather')